 7. Stucco (Concrete)

 Stucco is inspired by Spanish architecture and is a mixture of lime, cement, and sand.
 It is also prepared using different ingredients too.
-It can be given any shape and design and can be applied to wood, stone, or even brick.
+We can give it any shape and design and we can apply it to wood, stone, or even brick.

-It is durable, long-lasting, and low-maintenance is required.
+Stucco is durable, long-lasting, and requires low maintenance.
 Due to the casing, it works as an insulator for the home.
 The materials used in the making of stucco are of high quality.
 Hence it doesn’t need painting or chipping over the period.

 The installation of stucco costs more than the siding, as it demands professionals for the work.
 Plus, it is also time-consuming as it needs few coatings before it dries.

 Cost: The Stucco siding will cost you $8 per square foot on average.